ajh123/blog/src/content/posts/increasing-context-size-of-docker-model-runner.md

 Docker Model Runner uses a default context size of 4096 tokens, which is insufficient for many modern AI/ML applications that require larger context windows to function effectively.

-There are many well-documented solutions, however none are straightforward or reliable, for example there is an [attempt to use `cagent`](https://jgcarmona.com/change-dmr-context-size/) with Docker Model Runner to increase context size, but in my experience the new context size is temporarily applied to the `cagent` process only, and not applied default to the specific model it self.
+There are many well-documented solutions, however none are straightforward or reliable, for example there is an [attempt to use `cagent`](https://jgcarmona.com/change-dmr-context-size/) with Docker Model Runner to increase context size, but in my experience the new context size is temporarily applied to the `cagent` process only, and not applied by default to the specific model itself.

 However, the official Docker documentation only mentions how you can set the [context size through compose files](https://docs.docker.com/ai/compose/models-and-compose/#model-configuration-options), but again, that only applies to the model instance in the compose project, not the default model context size globally.

-Looking at these options, one might assume that no reliable method exists to change the default context size of Docker Model Runner globally. *But lets dig deeper - there is a solution!*
+Looking at these options, one might assume that no reliable method exists to change the default context size of Docker Model Runner globally. *But let's dig deeper - there is a solution!*

 ## Introducing the `docker-model` CLI